bohlinger/wavy/docs/tutorials_insitu.rst

    >>> fifo = "nc" # default for this buoy
    >>> ico = ic(nID,sd,ed,sensor=sensor)

 Additionally, outliers can be removed, missing data can be treated, and super-observations can be formed.
-Below is a example:
+Below is an example:

 .. code-block:: python3